NaomiMizrahi/Skin-Lesion-Segmentation/README.md

 This project uses dermoscopic images from the **HAM10000** dataset and related research sources.
 The dataset itself is **not included** in this repository.

+## Conclusion

+This project investigates how preprocessing choices, model architecture, and attention-based refinement affect skin-lesion segmentation performance.
+The results show that EfficientNet-based U-Net models clearly outperform the standard U-Net baseline.
+Traditional preprocessing techniques such as hair removal and CLAHE do not provide measurable improvement beyond simple resizing and normalization.
+In contrast, adding a lightweight CBAM refinement module after the segmentation logits yields the best overall performance, improving Dice and IoU.

 **References:**